dibley1973/EventDispatcher/BlogPost_Pt4.md

         Assert.IsTrue(actual);
     }

-Now we can look to discover and implement a solution to do this as we have a tests that will corroborate if teh new solution works.
-One option is to create a unique HashCode based upon a combination of the type of the event combined with  the data the event is carrying.
+Now we can look to discover and implement a solution to do this as we have a tests that will corroborate if the new solution works.
+One option is to create a unique HashCode based upon a combination of the type of the event combined with the data the event is carrying and use this as the key for the dictionary.
+Lets follow this through and see how it pans out.
+First we need a new interface which will demand that any objects implementing it will have a HashCode property.
+We name this interface `IHasHashCode` (sounds a bit too much like IHasCheesburger for my liking but I'll live with it).
+The interface will have a single member of type `int` which will be a getter property and the member will be named "Hashcode".

-Lets change the interface which our events use to force implementation of a couple of new members.
-We are going to make our `IApplicationEvent` interface implement the `IEqualityComparer<IApplicationEvent>` interface like so.

-    public interface IApplicationEvent : IEqualityComparer<IApplicationEvent> {}
+    public interface IHasHashCode

-The `IEqualityComparer<T>` interface will bring along the `Equals(T, T)` and `GetHashCode(obj)` members

-public interface IEqualityComparer<T> {
+    {
-    bool Equals(T x, T y);
-    int GetHashCode(T obj);
+        int HashCode { get; }
     }

+As we may not want all events to be "poolable", so not all events will need the "HashCode" property. so lets specialise an mew event interface and name it `IPoolableApplicationEvent`.
+This event will implement both `IApplicationEvent` and `IHasHashCode`.

+    public interface IPoolableApplicationEvent : IApplicationEvent, IHasHashCode { }

+So now all events need can be pooled must implement `IPoolableApplicationEvent` so we can guarantee that they implement a "HashCode" property with a public getter.

 T.B.C....